denver-railsbridge/iosbridge-tipster-swift/README.md

 }
 ```
-### Select tip amount
+### Select Tip Amount
-Add a segmented controller to the view.
+Add a segmented controller to the view:

 ![](screenshots/image50.png)

 Set to 3 segments:

 ![](screenshots/image51.png)

 Double-click to change segment labels (or do it in inspector):

 ![](screenshots/image52.png)
 ![](screenshots/image53.png)

 Add IBOutlet tipControl:

 ![](screenshots/image54.png)

 Create tipPercentages array and update onEditingChanged: